-Guests staying on-site also get free parking, but this allows Annual Passholders to park for free even if they're staying off-site.
-Savings: $20/day.
+Guests staying on-site also get free parking at the parks, but this allows Annual Passholders to park for free even if they're staying off-site.
+Savings: $22/day.

 Usually, about 2-4 months in advance, AP resort discounts are announced for up to 30% off on resort rooms.

 You can always find the current AP resort discounts as well as information on what discounts were offered in the past on our guide to Disney World discounts.